Estimating Dynamic Marginal Policy Effects under Sequential Unconfoundedness

 \subsection{A first example}

 We begin with a benchmark DGP designed to isolate the statistical difficulty created by downstream effects in a continuous-action setting when the analyst does not observe the full dynamic state.
-The simulator is a partially observed Markov model: there is a latent regime $U_t\in\{-1,+1\}$, the full system is Markov in $(X_t,U_t)$, but the analyst only observes the history
+The simulator is a partially observed Markov model: There is a latent regime $U_t\in\{-1,+1\}$, the full system is Markov in $(X_t,U_t)$, but the analyst only observes the history

-Because actions depend only on $S_t$, sequential unconfoundedness with respect to $S_t$ is satisfied even though the hidden regime drives future states and rewards.
+Because actions depend only on $S_t$, sequential unconfoundedness is satisfied.
 At the same time, because $U_t$ is unobserved, the analyst does not observe a Markov state sufficient for Bellman recursion.
 Consequently, classical OPE methods that rely on fitting an observed-state MDP would be misspecified.